permguard/permguard/site/content/docs/overview/adoption-through-example.md

   noindex: false # false (default) or true
 ---

-`PermGuard` is an `Authorization Provider` and it implements the authorization layer.
+`PermGuard` is a modern `Authorization Provider` that implements an advanced authorization layer.
+It delivers dynamic access control by managing user permissions, roles, and policies, ensuring secure and efficient authorization across diverse systems and applications.

 ## Infrastructure

-PermGuard can be runninig either in a virtual machine or a container orchestration system like Kubernetes.
+PermGuard can be deployed in various environments, ranging from virtual machines to container orchestration systems like Kubernetes and beyond.

 ## Administration

-PermGuard expose gRPC endpoints for the administration.
-This includes the ability to create and manage the following:
+PermGuard exposes gRPC endpoints for administrative functions, including the ability to create and manage:

+- Accounts
 - Tenants
-- Identities
+- Identity Sources and Identities
-- Schemas where domains, resources, and actions can be explicitly defined
+- Schema (definitions for domains, resources, and actions)
 - Policies
 - Permissions.

 ## Identities

-Since PermGuard lacks an authentication layer, it's essential to federate it with an Authentication Provider.
-This can be achieved by importing Users from the Authentication Provider using either the provided APIs and SDKs or through manual processes.
+Since PermGuard does not include an authentication layer, it is crucial to integrate it with an Authentication Provider.
+This integration can be accomplished by importing users from the Authentication Provider using the available APIs and SDKs, or through manual processes via the PermGuard CLI.

-Additionally, the application has the capability to create and manage users on-the-fly using the available APIs and SDKs.
+Additionally, the application provides the capability to create and manage users on-the-fly through the available APIs and SDKs.
+It also supports the creation and management of roles.

-Additionaly it is possible to create and manage roles.

 ## Integration

-Integration of PermGuard can be carried out in any type of application, whether it runs on a **server**, **container** or **serverless** environment; there are no limitations on the type of application that can utilize PermGuard.

-This is primarily because the application needs to make a request to the `Policy Decision Point` via gRPC.
-To facilitate smooth and easy integration, SDKs are available for various programming languages.
+PermGuard integrates seamlessly with any application, whether deployed on **servers**, **containers**, or in **serverless** environments.
+Integration is facilitated through gRPC requests to the `Policy Decision Point`, and SDKs are available for various programming languages to ensure smooth implementation.

 {{< callout context="note" icon="info-circle" >}}
-It's important to note that a Policy Decision Point can run in proximity to the node, for instance, as a sidecar container.
-These proximity services synchronize from the remote PermGuard instance, allowing for low latency and high availability.
-A `permission evaluation` can be executed in `approximately 1ms`.
+A Policy Decision Point can be deployed close to the node, such as in a sidecar container.
+These proximity services synchronize with the remote PermGuard instance, ensuring low latency and high availability. `Permission evaluation` is performed in `approximately 1ms`.

 {{< /callout >}}

-There are mainly two uses cases where this integration is necessary:
+There are two primary use cases for this integration:

-- **API**: An endpoint is provided to accept an authentication token, such as a JWT token, as input.
-This endpoint evaluates whether the operations can be performed by the identity associated to the authentication token.
+- **API**: An endpoint accepts an authentication token (e.g., JWT) and evaluates if the associated identity has the necessary permissions for the requested operations.
-- **Background**: A background process, such as a job or a long-running worker, evaluates whether the operations can be performed by the identity associated with the requested action.
-                  In the context of a distributed system reading messages from a broker, this identity could be included within the message being processed.
+- **Background**: A background process, such as a job or long-running worker, checks if the identity linked to the action has the required permissions.
+In a distributed system, this identity might be included in the message being processed.

+For additional use cases, see [here](/docs/overview/patterns-through-use-cases).

 ## A quick example